Train GraphicClick on the map to explore geographics

 « Reply #2 on: October 08, 2009, 22:51:17 »

-K. Thanks for that Super TM(resolve).
+K. Thanks for that Super TM (Train Manager, or possibly Ticket Machine, depending on context).
 Not come across these before.
-Are they used to avoid temporary speed restrictions when PW (Permanent Way) gangs are at work?
+Are they used to avoid temporary speed restrictions when PW (Permanent Way - the railway track) gangs are at work?
 I didn't notice any slowing of the train.

 Logged